Skip to main content

 Keep escalation chains short.
 More than three tiers signals a process that is not well-defined.

-Using Case Queue to Manage Exceptions at Scale
+Using Queue to Manage Exceptions at Scale

 Triage pattern

-1. Consumer assignment processes cases automatically.
+1. Consumer agent processes cases automatically.

 2. Cases that need a human decision surface as Needs Input in the queue.